IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 are RECOMMENDED.
 Other algorithms MAY be supported except the "NONE" that MUST NOT be used.

 Note:
-- It is RECOMMENDED to use asymmetric (public-key based) methods for client authentication such as RS256.
+- It is RECOMMENDED to use asymmetric (public-key based, e.g., RS256) methods for signing access token.
 When asymmetric methods are used, Resource Server do not need to store sensitive symmetric keys, making these methods more robust against malicious attacks.

 #### 3.71.6.4 SAML Token Option